revsystems/jQuery-SelectBox/README.md

       popups or overlays on your page, the default of "body" might not be appropriate and you can set something more specific.
 When not using the default, the ddCtx element should have position:relative or position:absolute in its CSS.
 Otherwise, the dropdown will not appear in the right place.

+  **dropupThreshold** (integer)

+      When determining whether to display a dropdown or a dropup, this value is used to weight the comparison.
+      The space above is compared to the space below the selectbox.
+If the dropupThreshold is positive, then the space above must be that many more pixels than the space below to show above.
+If the dropupThreshold is negative, then the space below must be that many more pixels than the space above to show below.

   **fixedWidth**  (boolean)